-Within Wales, Welsh COVID-19 restrictions apply.
-The restrictions are changing frequently, so it’s important that you check on the Welsh Government website before visiting or travelling to Wales or within Wales.
-Welsh Government – Coronavirus regulations.
+Wales is currently at Alert Level Zero – certain restrictions remain in place so it’s important that you check on the Welsh Government advice before visiting or travelling to Wales or within Wales.
+Details of the advice can be found here.

 In the meantime, we will continue to dream & share inspiration for future visits allowing you to #VisitPembrokeshire.Safely

 On the westerly fringes of the UK is Pembrokeshire, Wales.

 With the sea lapping at our shores on three sides, Pembrokeshire is a haven for exhilarating water sports, spectacular coastal walks and the freshest seafood all set in a wild and incredibly beautiful landscape.

 Our landscape is protected by the unique Pembrokeshire Coast National Park, where along its shores you’ll find the Pembrokeshire Coast Path.
 The 186 miles of meandering trail visits coves and harbours, over 50 beaches, through vibrant towns and villages, oh yes and the smallest city in Britain: St Davids.